 - Is Jane Austen's Persuasion or Chaucer's Canterbury Tales on your exam texts list?

-- Is Poetry and Prose Commentary an important part of your literature studies course?
+- Is close textual analysis (of poetry, prose and non-literary writing) an important part of your English course?

 These downloadable books are designed to help you...